Supreme Rigid PCB by PCBTok

 The primary distinction between rigid and flexible boards is the substrate material used.
 The boards are made with a flexible dielectric film and glue film.
 Polyester, polyimide, and fluoropolymer are all common materials.

-The copper weight used in rigid-flex PCBs varies.
+The copper weight used in flexible PCBs varies.
 This article discusses the advantages and disadvantages of both materials.
 Learn the distinctions between rigid and flexible PCBs and which is best for your project.